woohoolabs/yang/README.md

 // Returns the name of the relationship
 $name = $address->name();

-// Checks if the relationship has the meta member
+// Checks if the relationship has the "meta" member
 $hasMeta = $address->hasMeta();

 // Returns the meta information of the relationship as an array
 $meta = $address->meta();

-// Returns the links member of the relationship as a Links instance
+// Returns the "links" member of the relationship as a Links instance
 $links = $address->links();

 // Returns the resource linkage as an array of a to-one relationship